LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 Always set MagicNumber to value 104, or else plugin will run in legacy mode which have many default values different from what is described in this documentation.

 - `0`: Legacy Mode.
-- `104`: Makes the plugin use the new features.
+- `104`: Makes the plugin use the newest features.

 _Examples:_